owulveryck/owulveryck.github.io/content/post/knative-part1.md

 ---
 title: "Coupling: divide et impera"
 date: 2020-04-26T15:47:57+02:00
-description: "this article is about coupling in IT; divide et impera - divide and conquer"
+description: "This article is about coupling in IT; divide et impera - divide and conquer"
 draft: true
 ---